kube-reporting/metering-operator/Documentation/install-metering.md

 Operator Metering is a collection of a few components:

 - A Metering Operator Pod which aggregates Prometheus data and generates reports based on the collected usage information.
-- Hive and Presto clusters, used by the Operator Metering Pod to perform queries on the collected usage data.
+- Presto and Hive, used by the Operator Metering Pod to perform queries on the collected usage data.

 ## Prerequisites